kdlong/SMP_18_001_CWR/firstReading.md

 line 144 : too many commas : it's difficult to read .
 Better "transverse momentu pt and eta and on a categorization

+**ADDRESSED: Fixed**

 line 148 : "minimal quality requirements" would it be possible to have a ref where "minimal" is defined ?

+**TODO: This is kind of a shitty sentence, probably left over from ZZ, rewrite it**

 line 198-199 : " if more then one combination is possible" your choice doesn't make any bias on the sample?
 (It may be better to say how many cases they are)

+**ADDRESSED: It does slightly skew the Z mass shape but it does not bias the signal vs. background and is the typical choice in other analyses.
+Added a clarification that there are at most two combinations, in the eee and mmm channels.**

 line 284 : it could be better , if possible, to insert a ref. on RIVET ?

+**TODO: Yeah yeah**

 Summary : Results are very nice so it may be worth to spent some more writing on previous analysis comparison

 # Comments from DESY IR